LIS

 5. Name, address, and contact information of the individual or entity for whom the survey is being performed.

-6. Name, address, and contact information for the land surveyor or registered business.
+6. Name, address, and contact information for the land surveyor, surveyor photogrammetrist, or registered business.

 8. North arrow and source of meridian used for the survey.

-9. Names or route numbers of highways, streets and named waterways shall be shown.
+9. Names or route numbers of highways, streets, and named waterways must be shown.

-11. A statement, in the following form, shall be shown on or contained in plats, maps, or digital geospatial data including metadata:
+12. A statement, in the following form, must be shown on or contained in plats, maps, or digital geospatial data, including metadata:

-This ________________ (provide description of the project) was completed under the direct and responsible charge of _______________________________ (Name of Professional) from an actual Ground or Remote Sensing (check the one that is applicable) survey made under my supervision; that the imagery and/or original data was obtained on ______________ (Date); and that this plat, map, or digital geospatial data including metadata meets minimum accuracy standards unless otherwise noted.
+This ________________ (provide description of the project) was completed under the direct and responsible charge of _______________________________ (Name of Professional) from an actual Ground/Conventional RTKGPS (or GNSS) or Remotely Sensed (check all that are applicable) survey made under my supervision; that the imagery or original data was obtained on ______________ (Date); and that this plat, map, or digital geospatial data, including metadata, meets minimum accuracy standards unless otherwise noted.

-C. Minimum positional accuracies shall be met in accordance with the tables in subdivisions 1, 2, and 3 of this subsection.
-These tables are not intended to be acceptable in all situations, and the professional shall be responsible to perform the work to the appropriate quality and extent that is prudent or warranted under the existing field conditions and circumstances.
-Metric or other unit of measurements shall meet an equivalent positional accuracy.
-Map or plat scales, or contour intervals, other than those defined in these tables shall meet an equivalent positional accuracy.
+C. Minimum positional accuracies must be met in accordance with the tables in subdivisions 1, 2, and 3 of this subsection.
+These tables are not intended to be acceptable in all situations, and the professional will be responsible to perform the work to the appropriate quality and extent that is prudent or warranted under the existing field conditions and circumstances.
+Metric or other unit of measurements must meet an equivalent positional accuracy.
+Map or plat scales, or contour intervals, other than those defined in these tables must meet an equivalent positional accuracy.
 The minimum positional accuracy tables are as follows:

 1. Scale and contour interval combinations.